 Equipment Rental for Construction: An Overview of Current Trends

-The global recession of 2008 took its toll on many industries, including both residential and commercial construction.
+The recent global pandemic took its toll on many industries, including both residential and commercial construction.
 Projects which were slated to start were brought to a virtual standstill.
 As the worldwide economy continues to improve, construction projects have come back on track.
 As a result, demand for heavy construction equipment has increased.

 Renting Equipment Becoming More Popular

 According to data gathered from a survey conducted by Purchasing.com, equipment rental has become a more attractive option for business owners and individuals looking to complete projects.
 The survey revealed that consumers in this market used multiple options to finance the heavy equipment they needed.
 Often, they would mix-and-match to find a solution that would fit their situation, such as renting before making a decision to purchase or renting.

 The survey questions were answered by business owners, CEOs, procurement officers, and managers, In all, more than 70,000 responses were tallied.
 Renting heavy equipment surged in popularity by a rate of 400 percent.

 The survey responses also indicated a definite trend toward equipment with the versatility to perform multiple tasks on the job site.
 Compact loaders are now being used whenever feasible instead of equipment capable of performing a single function only, such as bulldozers.
 For respondents interested in buying equipment, compact loaders jumped in popularity by 69.6 percent.

 - Equipment Is Reliable and Well Maintained.
 The units available for rent are inspected regularly and the hours of use are tracked.
 All equipment that has logged high numbers of hours is rotated out of circulation and replaced.
 All construction equipment available for rent at any time is in good condition and ready to go to work.